+Truly, what you’ll wear most in Tulum is a bathing suit!
 I recommend packing at least two bathing suits and cover-ups since you’ll spend most of your time on the beach.
 I’d also take 4-7 dresses or rompers/outfits based on how many days you will stay.
 Taking one-piece outfits doesn’t allow you to mix-and-match, but you can always “sink-wash” a few items.
 Tulum restaurants are lit mostly by candlelight and lanterns, so no one’s ever going to know if you re-wear your faves.
 Also a bathing suit with a sarong is completely acceptable attire for breakfast, lunch, and even dinner at many beachfront spots!

-Click the text links below for designer-inspired “what to wear in Tulum” options at reasonable prices.
+See below for designer-inspired “what to wear in Tulum” options at reasonable prices.
 (Because you should splurge on dinner the last night of your trip, not a $500 caftan.)

-Add-Ons for Your Tulum Packing List
+Ultimate Tulum Packing List

-- Outlet adapter if you’re from overseas (if you’re from North America, you won’t need one – Mexico has the same plugs as the US and Canada)
+- Outlet adapter if you’re from overseas (if you’re from North America, you won’t need one – Mexico has the same plugs as the U.S. and Canada)

-- Dry pouch for your room/car keys
+- Dry pouch for your room/car keys or a dry bag

 - Battery pack – if your hotel has limited hours of electricity